airixly/mtpl/README.md

-Mtpl is a module generator for marionette,coffeescript and requirejs.
+Mtpl is a module generator for requirejs.

 ##Installation
 sudo npm install -g mtpl

 ##Usage

+* mtpl name

+	create an app

+* mtpl -j name

+	create a javascript module

-mtpl your-module-name
+* mtpl -m name

+	create a marionette module with coffeescript